-Dr Rebecca Willis is a research fellow at Lancaster University.
+Dr Rebecca Willis is a research fellow at the University of Exeter, and a Professor in Practice at Lancaster University.
 Her work focuses on environment, climate and energy policy.
-At Lancaster University, in collaboration with Green Alliance, she investigates how politicians understand and respond to climate change.
 She established Green Alliance’s Climate Leadership Programme in 2009, working with politicians to develop their understanding of climate change.
 The research looks at how UK Members of Parliament understand what climate change means for their role at the national level and in their constituencies, and how to best support them in taking action.

 Rebecca is also a Research Fellow at the University of Exeter.
 In her work on energy policy, she focuses on the role of individuals within energy systems.
 In 2006, she published "Grid 2.0: The next generation" which charts how energy innovations, including distributed generation and ICT-enabled applications, imply a radically different role for the energy consumer, and require a different business and regulatory strategy.